Class GraphObjectAbstract

 For examples of how to use this property, see Link Labels.

 • Gets or sets the orientation of a GraphObject that is in a Link or Panel.Graduated.
 This controls the automatic rotation of the object by the Link Panel or Graduated Panel.
-The only accepted values are the Link "Orient..." values of Link and the default value: Link.None.
+The only accepted values are the Link "Orient..." values of Link and the default value: Orientation.None.

-Note that when this property is not Link.None, this property takes precedence over any setting or binding of the angle property.
+Note that when this property is not Orientation.None, this property takes precedence over any setting or binding of the angle property.
 Changes to the angle caused by orientation might not result in Changed events, and any original value for the angle may be lost.

 For examples of how to use this property, see Link Labels.